disruptiveplanets/AIME/code/sim/readme.md

 ## Tests
 Done
-- The integrals calculated in `math/polyhedron.nb` are accuratly reproduced in the code
+- The integrals calculated in `math/polyhedron.nb` are accurately reproduced in the code
 - The mass, center of mass, and moment of inertia of a cube are correct.
 - For large `n` and only Clm00 is nonzero, the mass and moment of inertia reduce to that of a sphere.
 (Done for `n=20`)
+- The orbits follow hyperbolae

 Not done
-- The orbits follow hyperbolae
 - Neglecting torque and with zero initial angular momentum, the object does not change orientation
 - Neglecting torque and with nonzero initial angular momentum, the object spins at a constant rate
 - Neglecting torque, angular momentum is conserved
 - Neglecting torque, the object does not change orientation
 - Torque is not generated on a spherically symmetric object
+- Results are not sensitive to changes in integration time step, or the way that the integration time step is lengthened at the edges of the orbit

 ## Features
 Implemented